How to Install a UK eSIM: Guide for iPhone and Android

 5. In rare cases, you might need a new profile from your provider after a major OS update (especially iOS beta versions)

 If your eSIM profile connects to a single network, you’ll see that network’s name at the top of your screen.
 Your coverage depends entirely on that network’s reach.
-EE has the best overall coverage across the UK.
+EE has the best overall coverage across the UK, according to Ofcom’s latest Connected Nations report.
 Three has the fastest city speeds but more rural gaps.
 Vodafone and O2 sit somewhere in between.

 If your eSIM profile has multi-network switching (like Roami), your phone will automatically switch between carriers to maintain the strongest signal.
 You might see the carrier name change at the top of your screen as you move around — that’s normal and means the system is working.
-In cities you’ll probably stay on EE or Three.
-In rural areas you might switch to Vodafone or O2.
+In UK cities you’ll probably stay on EE or Three.
+In rural Great Britain you might switch to Vodafone or O2.
+A UK eSIM with automatic carrier switching handles these transitions without you needing to manually reconfigure anything.

-For a full look at how UK coverage compares across regions and networks, visit Ofcom’s coverage checker.
+For a full look at how UK coverage compares across regions and networks, use Ofcom’s coverage checker.
 It’s the most accurate source of coverage data available, broken down by postcode and network.

 Install on your own phone first.
 Install and activate your own eSIM before you try anyone else’s.
 That way if something goes wrong, you’ve got data to look up solutions.